 Ms. Gulbahar Haitiwaji was tied to a bed for two months unable to move.
 After losing 15 kg in the first internment camp, she was deported to another camp due to her failing health.
 There the conditions were “less bad”.
 There, the police officers watched her 24 hours a day.

 When she spoke with her family via video call, the guards anticipated the questions her family would ask her and told her in advance what to reply.
 If – during the conversation – anyone in her family asked an unexpected question, a guard stood behind the camera and wrote on paper the answer she should give.

 A question unanswered: what happened to the family members of Gulbahar Haitiwaji stuck in China?

 Gulbahar Haitiwaji has finally been released thanks to French diplomatic efforts.
 Since the publication of her book, she has been unable to contact her family back home.
 All contact has been cut off.

 Thank you to Mrs. Gulbahar Jalilova and Mrs. Gulbahar Haitiwaji for your poignant testimonies and courage.
 We will not forget your words, your suffering, and your stories.
 We are not leaving this meeting as we entered it.
 We take the shared suffering with us.

 Thank you, Asgar Can, the former vice-president of the World Uyghur Congress and current president of the Union of Eastern Turkestan in Europe, for being present during the testimony of Mrs. Gulbahar Jalilova and Mrs. Gulbahar Haitiwaji, and for defending human rights and freedom of the Uyghur people, as well raising awareness in Europe about the atrocities taking place in East Turkestan.

-Finally, thank you to the Society for Threatened Peoples for organizing this meeting, and thank you to the Librairie Payot for welcoming us.
+Finally, thank you to the for organizing this meeting, and thank you to the Librairie Payot for welcoming us.